The Long Debated Bourne Stone

 ** For numeric background see:

 Freeborn, B.L., Ancient Riddles to Test Our Wits: The Secret Chamber, noahsage.com, January 2016.
-(Post)
+Post here.

 Freeborn, B.L., The Nomans Land – Leif Eriksson Inscription, noahsage.com, December 2022.
-(An excerpt from the above.)
+Post here.

 References